Hendy/umbraco-look/README.md

 		LookService.SetTagIndexer(indexingContext => {
 			// return Our.Umbraco.Look.Models.LookTag[] (or null to not index)

 			// A tag can be any string and exists within an optionally specified group.
+			// If a group isn't set, then the tag is put into a default un-named group.
 			// (using groups allows for targeted facet queries, as each group corresponds
 			// with a custom field)
 			// eg.